timnboys/cloudflare-piwik/README.md

 ## To Do

-- Complete the tracking code options to match the Piwik dashboard.
+- Complete the tracking code options to match the UXWizz dashboard.